jghamburg/jghamburg.github.io/_posts/2021-05-23-001-agile-not-equals-speed.md

 I recently watched Kevlin Henney's 2018 conference talks where I had the opportunity to meet him.
 He gave me a much broader view on software development than just delivering code.

-The following ideas are taken from his talk [Agility ≠ Speed - Kevlin Henney - YouTube] (https://www.youtube.com/watch?v=kmFcNyZrUNM)
+The following ideas are taken from his talk [Agility ≠ Speed - Kevlin Henney - YouTube][agileNotSpeed].

 Let's start with a simple question and see where this might take us.